 To get a better idea of how you can boost database performance, there are useful tools freely available online.
 One of these is MySQLTuner which runs a report on your MySQL database, identifying room for improvement and recommending actions you might have overlooked.

 Aside from these optimisation techniques, there are various other ways to get the most from your SQL databases.
-With high-performance web hosting like the Fasthosts Cluster web hosting platform, you can get all the advantages of low-contention databases on smart SSD storage.
-Our powerful dedicated servers offer more features for advanced users, while CloudNX gives you the flexibility to select the right amount of CPUs, RAM and storage to always meet the demands of your database applications.
+With high-performance web hosting like the Fasthosts Web Hosting platform, you can get all the advantages of low-contention databases on smart SSD storage.
+Our powerful Dedicated Servers offer more features for advanced users, while CloudNX gives you the flexibility to select the right amount of CPUs, RAM and storage to always meet the demands of your database applications.